Mark Cuban's ICO Investment Is Not What You Think It Is

 not only is 500 Startups interested in ways to let retail investors back projects by buying digital tokens, he's even open to the idea of his own portfolio companies supplementing their cash flow by leveraging blockchain.

 ICOs should be used and reviewed like investments.
 I believe people buying into ICOs and those who will potentially buy into Unikrn believe they are investing.
 Supplementing the cash flow of a company is not investing.
 That’s donation.
 That’s the key to this apparent turn by Cuban.
-He’s not suddenly convinced ICOs or Bitcoin are a great investment, but in recent weeks, he has come to understand he can exploit the bubble he perceives by putting in a little bit of money himself so others will en masse supplement the cash flow of his venture investment.
+He’s not suddenly convinced ICOs or Bitcoin are a great investment, but in recent weeks, he has come to understand he can exploit the bubble he perceives by putting in a little bit of money himself, so others will en masse supplement the cash flow of his venture investment.
 As an added bonus, this ICO money doesn't come with any voting rights.

-I’m not a psychic and I can’t read Cuban’s mind.
+I’m not a psychic, and I can’t read Cuban’s mind.
 The final terms of the ICO are unknown yet.
 However, statements by Cuban and co-investor 500 Startups would explain this approach.
 I would be pleasantly surprised if the ICO turned out to offer terms competitive with going venture terms.
-For additional background also read: “What Mark Cuban Doesn’t Understand About Bitcoin.”
+For additional background, also read: “What Mark Cuban Doesn’t Understand About Bitcoin.”

 Disclosure: I/we have no positions in any stocks mentioned, and no plans to initiate any positions within the next 72 hours.